 Purpose

-This type of letter serves as a courtesy notice, informing you of the violation of community standards on your property and offering time to correct it before further action is needed.
+This letter serves as a friendly reminder that a violation of community standards has been observed on your property.
+It offers time to correct the issue before further action is taken.

 Required Action